auremoser/web-coding/syllabus.md

 ####CREATIVE NARRATIVE

 >"And I want you to ask yourself when you make things, when you prototype interactions, 'am I thinking about my own clock, or the user’s?'
 Am I going to help someone make order in his or her life, or am I going to send that person to a commune in Vermont?" ~ P. Ford

+This week we'll talk about creative approaches to building narrative and new methods for publishing interactive material.
+We will likewise learn more about hosting our projects on github or otherwise.

+>"Every dance is a kind of fever chart, a graph of the heart." ~ M. Graham

 ![Warming](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/warm.gif)